loukdev/LAllarme/README.md

 on each sentence containing non-english characters (like accents) if you have some mistakes.

 The original language is french and I (badly) translated it in english.<br/>
-And as you can see, I haven't got a nice english and it would be great if someone could improve english translations.
+As you can see, I haven't got a really good english.
+Therefore, it would be great if someone is ok to improve english translations.

 Language selection in Options doesn't work yet (I don't master translations with Qt for the moment).